Richard E. Cross: Career at AMC

 Cross was a "quiet, analytical attorney" who served as legal counsel for American Motors Corporation (AMC).
 He drew up the 1954 merger papers that created the new company from Nash-Kelvinator and Hudson Motor Car Company.
 Cross became a director of the company in 1954, and in 1959, a member of the policy committee.

 He was one of a duumvirate succeeding George W. Romney, who at the time was technically on leave of absence to run for governor of Michigan.
 In 1962, at age 52, Cross was elected chairman of the board of directors as well as the chief executive officer (CEO), while Roy Abernethy was named president and chief operating officer (COO).
-Annual salary for Cross was $90,000, while Abernathy was granted $125,000.
+The special meeting of the board of directors on 12 February had big smiles from Abernarhy, Cross, and Romney.
+The annual salary for Cross was $90,000, while Abernathy was granted $125,000.

-This was a turbulent time in AMC's strategy development.
-While the rest of the industry had record earnings, AMC's profits and return on sales dropped (from 7% of its sales in 1959, to an estimated 3.5% return for 1962).
+The early 1960s were a turbulent time in AMC's strategy development.
+While the rest of the industry had record earnings, AMC's profits and return on sales dropped (from 7% of its sales in 1959, to an estimated 3.5% return in 1962).
 However, in September 1962, AMC paid off a US$80 million loan and became the only U.S. automaker free of long-term debt.
-Management could go after new markets, but the company had developed a resistance to extensive restyling.
+Marketers could go after new markets.
+However, the company executives had developed a resistance to extensive restyling.

 Cross supported the change away from Romney's legacy of the "economy-car" image and their "boxy" styling.
-This involved the automaker making major design, styling, and marketing changes, as well as the addition of new convertibles and sporty models that were promoted by Abernethy.
+This involved the automaker making significant design, styling, and marketing changes, as well as the addition of new convertibles and sporty models that Abernethy championed.
+The problem AMC faced was its small size and limited resources compared to the domestic Big Three automakers (General Motors, Ford, and Chrysler) and analysts were wondering if the fourth-place automaker ends up like the seven companies that stopped making cars since 1946.